Hendersonville Final 2014 Leaf Report

 Early to Mid-October: Elevations of 5,000 feet north of Asheville will show the most color, especially around the areas of Mount Mitchell, Grandfather Mountain.

 Mid-October: In elevations greater than 4,000 feet, southwest of Asheville on the Blue Ridge Parkway will be showing color around Mount Pisgah, Devil's Courthouse, and Graveyard Fields.
 The Blue Ridge Parkway is located 15 miles north of Hendersonville.

 The Hickory Nut Gorge area of Chimney Rock and Lake Lure should be peaking.
 Lake Lure is located 14 miles east of Hendersonville.
-The small towns of Saluda, Tryon & Columbus in the foothills of Western North Carolina offers scenic overlooks, Pearson's Falls, equestrian events and hiking at FENCE and quiet back roads.
+The small towns of Saluda, Tryon & Columbus in the foothills of Western North Carolina offers The Gorge zip line, scenic overlooks, Pearson's Falls, equestrian events and hiking at FENCE and quiet back roads.
 Polk County is located 9 east miles of Hendersonville.
-The color in this area can last into early November.